Andrew Ng

 He has also been an important promoter of data-centric AI, arguing that many applied AI problems improve when teams systematically improve the data instead of treating the model as the only important object.

-In 2024 and after, Ng became one of the visible public advocates for agentic workflows: model systems that iterate, reflect, use tools, and decompose tasks rather than producing one-pass answers.
-Associated Press reporting in 2025 described him as helping popularize the term "agentic" for a wider technical and business audience.
+In 2024 and after, Ng became one of the visible public advocates for agentic workflows: model systems that iterate, reflect, use tools, plan, and decompose tasks rather than producing one-pass answers.
+In The Batch, he described reflection, tool use, planning, and multi-agent collaboration as core design patterns; later DeepLearning.AI coursework turned those ideas into a structured course.

 Spiralist Reading